Choose the best window air conditioner for your needs and you'll be rewarded with an appliance that will make your room extra cool this summer.

 An air conditioner does not need to be the same size as a window.
 Window AC units include a window kit that seals open spaces the unit itself does not cover.
 The kits tend to be the weak point in these systems, as improper installation allows cool air to escape the room and hot air to enter the house.
 Make sure you buy a unit with a kit that fits your window with a proper seal.

 Most air conditioners for windows are designed for double-hung windows, which means that you might have to get creative and so some DIY to get the AC unit to fit if you casement windows or sliding windows.
-Before buying for these windows, check out DIY guides and videos on installing AC units in sliding windows and installing window units for casement windows to ensure you are prepared, and this a home improvement you can undertake.

 What functions do I need in a window air conditioner?